Gtomika/tframework-core/docs/elements.md

 ## Element filtering

 Elements can be filtered out by the framework.
 This can be useful in some cases, for example, to exclude certain elements from being created.
+A few examples are shown:

-An example is shown in the [profiles](profiles.md) document, where elements can be filtered by profile.
+- In the [profiles](profiles.md) document, where elements can be filtered by existing/missing profile.
+- In the [properties](properties.md) document, where elements can be filtered by property name and value.

 You can also define your own element filters by implementing the `ElementContextFilter` interface, and marking it as an element.
 The framework will pick up your filter and call it for each element context.